SSWConsulting/SSW.Rules.Content/rules/angular-reactive-forms-vs-template-driver-forms/rule.md

 When to use Template-driven Forms:
 - When the form logic is simple.
-- When you prefer a less structured and more declarative approach.
 - When you are working on a smaller project or a quick prototype.

 ```ts